 CD1, CD0: Clock Divide Control.
 These bit selects the number of clocks required to generate one machine cycle.
 There are three modes including divide by 4, 64 or 1024.
-Switching between modes must first go back devide by 4 mode.
+Switching between modes must first go back divide by 4 mode.
 For instance, to go from 64 to 1024 clocks/machine cycle the device must first go from 64 to 4 clocks/machine cycle, and then from 4 to 1024 clocks/machine cycle.

-CD1, CD0 Clocks/machine cycle
+CD1, CD0 Clocks/machine Cycle

 0 0 Reserved

 0 1 4

 1 0 64

 1 1 1024

 - SWB: Switchback Enable.
-Setting this bit allows an enabled external interrupt or serial port activity to force the CD1,CD0 to divide by 4 state (0,1).
-The device will switch modes at the start of the jump to interrupt service routine while a external interrupt is enabled and actually recongnized by microcontroller.
-While a serial port reception, the switchback occurs at the start of the instruction following the falling edge of the start bit. - XTOFF: Crystal Oscillator Disable.
-Setting this bit disables the external crystal oscillator.
-This bit can only be set to 1 while the microcontroller is operating from the RC oscillator.
-Clearing this bit restarts the crystal oscillator, the XTUP (STATUS.4) bit will be set after crystal oscillator warmed-up has completed. - ALEOFF: This bit disables the expression of the ALE signal on the device pin during all on-board program and data memory accesses.
-External memory accesses will automatically enable ALE independent of ALEOFF.

-0 = ALE expression is enable; 1 = ALE expression is disable

-DME0: This bit determines the on-chip MOVX SRAM to be enabled or disabled.
+Setting this bit allows an enabled external interrupt or serial port activity to force the CD1, CD0 to divide by 4 state (0,1).
+The device will switch modes at the start of the jump to interrupt service routine while a external interrupt is enabled and actually recognized by micro controller.
+While a serial port reception, the switchback occurs at the start of the instruction following the falling edge of the start bit. - ALE0FF: This bit disables the expression of the ALE signal on the device pin during all on-board program and data memory accesses.
+External memory accesses will automatically enable ALE independent of ALEOFF. - 0 = ALE expression is enable; 1 = ALE expression is disable - DME0: This bit determines the on-chip MOVX SRAM to be enabled or disabled.
 Set this bit to 1 will enable the on-chip 1KB MOVX SRAM.